smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/15 - Exists.md

 --------------------------------------------------------------
 #### ON EXISTS

-Probably one of the more difficult joins to understand is the below usage of `EXISTS`.
-It is best to learn by examples and remember that `EXISTS` returns TRUE or FALSE and not a subset of records.
+Probably one of the more difficult joins to understand is the use of `ON EXISTS`.
+It is best to learn by example, and remember that `EXISTS` returns TRUE or FALSE, not a subset of records.
 The `ON EXISTS` will work with the `INNER JOIN`, `LEFT OUTER JOIN`, `RIGHT OUTER JOIN`, and `FULL OUTER JOIN` clauses, but not the `CROSS JOIN`.

 These statements will return TRUE and behave like a `CROSS JOIN`.